PhD fellowship in Computer Science

 The further process

-After the deadline, several applicants will be selected for academic assessment by an unbiased expert assessor.
+After deadline, a number of applicants will be selected for academic assessment by an unbiased expert assessor.
 You are notified, whether you will be passed for assessment.

-The assessor will assess the qualifications and experience of the shortlisted applicants concerning the above-mentioned research area, techniques, skills and other requirements.
+The assessor will assess the qualifications and experience of the shortlisted applicants with respect to the above mentioned research area, techniques, skills and other requirements.
 The assessor will conclude whether each applicant is qualified and, if so, for which of the two models.
 The assessed applicants will have the opportunity to comment on their assessment.
 You can read about the recruitment process at https://employment.ku.dk/faculty/recruitment-process/.